paicoretech/smsc/README.md

 A valid license file is required to run the SMSC.

-To request a license for the Free Basic Edition, **you must contact us directly** via:
+To request a license for the Free Basic Version, **you must contact us directly** via:

 👉 https://paicore.tech/smsc/